PranavK-410/Recipe-Flask-Function/README.md

 ## Description

-In this project, we created an application that reccomends recipes based on user's appetite and mood for food at a particular time.
+In this project, we created an application that recommends recipes based on user's appetite and mood for food at a particular time.
 The dataset we were based on is the famous
-["Yummly dataset"](http://lherranz.org/datasets/) containing 28k food-related data points, icluding recipe name, ingredients, cuisine and course type, along with the corresponding images.
-Project was implemented using Python's micro web framework, Flask and consists of two main parts: An initial clustering that groups recipes based on the aforementioned features and a live backend model, which uses these clusters along with user input to create a preference matrix and display recipes that are close to the user's taste.
+["Yummly dataset"] (http://lherranz.org/datasets/) containing 28k food-related data points, including recipe name, ingredients, cuisine and course type, along with the corresponding images.
+The project was implemented using Python's micro web framework, Flask and consists of two main parts: An initial clustering that groups recipes based on the aforementioned features and a live backend model, which uses these clusters along with user input to create a preference matrix and display recipes that are close to the user's taste.
 For detailed information, you can check the full report.

 ## Repository Structure
 The *Clustering* folder contains a python script to parse all json files from the metadata folder of the initial dataset and a Jupyter Notebook that presents the whole clustering procedure.
 The *Flask* folder contains the code for the web application, organized into appropriate directories, following the standard Flask template.
 Just note that the
-"RecipeSubsetFlask.csv" file inside Static folder, contains the recipes and the corresponding clusters, as derived from the Jupyter notebook.
+"RecipeSubsetFlask.csv" file inside the Static folder, contains the recipes and the corresponding clusters, as derived from the Jupyter notebook.

 ## Run localy
-In order to run the application localy, just download the Flask folder, open a terminal and type the following commands:
+In order to run the application locally, just download the Flask folder, open a terminal and type the following commands:

 ```python
 cd Flask